fieldtrip/website/tutorial/mvpa_light.md

 a specific time window, and set `cfg.avgovertime='yes'` if you want the values in the time window to be averaged.

-Since we receive one value for each channel we can plot the classification accuracy as a topography.
+Since we obtained a classification result for each channel we can plot the classification accuracy as a topography.
 To achieve this, we first need to set `accuracy` as a field of `stat`.
 Then we can call `ft_topoplotER` to do the plotting.